cferdinandi/adventure/content/gm.md

 One of the most exciting parts of exploring fantastic locations is finding treasure and magic items that grant characters new abilities.

 The most meaningful items are tied to the locations where they're found, and provide some kind of minor benefit or magical effect.
 What's the story behind them?
 How do they thematically tie into your world?

+Players can actively search for loot while exploring, receive it as a gift or reward from an NPC, or buy it or barter for it.

 _**Note:** not every item has to be magical, valuable, or powerful.
 Random junk can be just as fun, and players will often use it unexpected ways._